bcye/Hello-Goodbye/README.md

 When you're done open a pull request to the "dev" branch.

 ## Installation

 If you just want to install the extension, please [download it here](https://hellogoodbye.app/?ref=github.com).
 If you want to contribute to the extension, please follow these instructions.

 1. Clone this repository
+2. `npm install` (this is to automatically apply code formatting before you commit)

 ### On Chrome